What Are Ethers?

 Both these reactions follow the electrophilic substitution reaction.
 To be precise, in both these reactions, the alkyl and acyl groups are introduced at ortho and para positions by reaction with an alkyl halide and acyl halide in the presence of anhydrous aluminium chloride.

-- Dimethyl ether is used as a refrigerant and as a solvent at low temperature.
+- Dimethyl ether is used as a refrigerant and as a solvent at low temperatures.

 - Ether is used along with petrol as a motor fuel.